civviGH/overcooked-wr-watcher/README.md

 pip install -r requirements.txt
 ```

 Copy the `ramsay.conf.template` to `ramsay.conf` and fill in the information.
+To get the correct channel id, you can just right click the desired channel in discord and hit `Copy ID`.
 Start the bot:
 ```
 python main.py
 ```